grafana/pyroscope/docs/sources/configure-client/aws-lambda.md

 ## Set up the Pyroscope Lambda extension

-To set up the Pyroscope Lamnda extension, you need to:
+To set up the Pyroscope Lambda extension, you need to:

-1. Configure your Lamda function
+1. Configure your Lambda function
 1. Set up your environment variables
 1. Integrate the Pyroscope SDK